 It doesn’t seem all that tricky.
 But in the US, baby making has turned into one of the most earnest endeavors of the 21st century.
+It seems everyone has fertility issues.
 More than 6 million women of childbearing age have trouble getting pregnant, and infertility affects an estimated one in 10 couples.

 What’s the problem?
 A number of factors come into play.
 Environmental pesticides and hormones in food can wreak havoc on hormone production.
 Modern lifestyle factors—a rushed schedule and chronic stress—can make conceiving difficult.
 And restrictive diets lacking in key nutrients (and calories) play a part.
 “In an evolutionary sense, we’re programmed not to have babies in times of famine,” says Jill Blakeway, LAc, author of Making Babies ((Little, Brown, and Company, 2008).
 “These days, [some] women fake famine with strict dieting.
 If you don’t have enough nutrients of your own, how can you expect to grow another human being?”

 And guys aren’t necessarily off the hook: Dietary factors play a huge role in the viability of sperm, including their number, morphology (shape and size), and motility (their ability to propel themselves through the uterus and fallopian tube to penetrate the egg).

 If you’re trying to conceive, it’s essential that both of you start with a healthy diet based on whole foods, preferably organic, that are free of chemical additives.
 You may also want to add these 10 proven fertility boosters to your shopping cart.